Online Sampling and Decision Making with Low Entropy: Our results and techniques

-The running time of the resulting derandomization algorithm is at least $n^k$ and to make it polynomial, we design {\em dimension reductions}.
-We propose two dimension reduction methods based on a refined use of Reed-Solomon codes.
-As a new technical ingredient, we construct a family of functions that have bounded number of collisions and their preimages are of almost same sizes (up to additive $1$), by carefully using algebraic properties of polynomials (see Lemma~\ref{lem:Reed_Solomon_Construction}).
-This gives our first dimension reduction construction, which together with derandomization leads to Theorem \ref{theorem:main_derand_2}, see details in Section \ref{sec:low-entropy-k-secretary}.
-Our second construction of such function family is based on a direct product of two Reed-Solomon codes in Section \ref{subsec:product-two-codes}, leading to Theorem \ref{theorem:main_derand_1}, see details in Section~\ref{sec:low-entropy-k-secretary}.
-The use of Reed-Solomon codes are inspired by Kesselheim, Kleinberg and Niazadeh~\cite{KesselheimKN15, KesselheimKN15-arxiv}.
-Our construction significantly improves and simplifies their constructions by adding the constraint on sizes of preimages and using only one or two, instead of three, codes and we do not need any auxiliary composition functions.
-The constraint on preimages, precisely tailored for the $k$-secretary problem, allows us to apply more direct techniques of finding permutations distributions over a set with reduced dimension.
-This constraint is crucial for proving the competitive ratios.
-Both constructions are computable in polynomial time and we believe that they are of independent interest.
-We augment the dimension reductions with a detailed analysis of how they relate to the error guarantees of the $k$-secretary ($1$-secretary, resp.) algorithms, see Section~\ref{sec:low-entropy-k-secretary} (Appendix \ref{sec:two_distrbiutions_proofs-classic}, resp.).
+{\bf 4.~Dimension reduction and lifting positive events.} The above abstract derandomization algorithm has time complexity of order $n^k$, which is polynomial only for non-constant $k$.
+To make it polynomial, we design {\em dimension reductions} from $n$ to $poly \log(n)$.
+We build on the idea of using Reed-Solomon codes from Kesselheim, Kleinberg and Niazadeh~\cite{KesselheimKN15}, with two changes.
+First, we only use a single Reed-Solomon code in our dimension reduction, whereas they use a product of 2 or 3 such codes.
+Second, we replace their second step based on complete enumeration by our derandomization algorithm from step {\bf 3.} To define the dimension reduction, we propose a new technical ingredient: an algebraic construction of a family of functions that have bounded number of collisions and their preimages are of almost same sizes up to additive $1$ (Lemma \ref{lem:Reed_Solomon_Construction}).
+We prove this lemma by carefully using algebraic properties of polynomials.
+Our construction significantly improves and simplifies the constructions in \cite{KesselheimKN15} by adding the constraint on sizes of preimages and using only one Reed-Solomon code.
+The constraint on preimages, precisely tailored for the $k$-secretary problem, is crucial for proving the competitive ratios, and allows us to apply more direct techniques of finding permutations distributions over a set with reduced dimension.
+Our construction is computable in polynomial time and we believe that it is of independent interest.
+The last step of our technique is to lift the lower-dimensional permutations back to the original dimension.
+That is, to prove that we lose only slightly on the probability of positive events when going from the low-dimensional permutations back to the original dimension $n$, see Section \ref{section:dim_reduction_2}.